Provably Learning Diverse Features in Multi-View Data with Midpoint Mixup: Acknowledgements

 \section{Acknowledgements}

-Rong Ge, Muthu Chidambaram, Xiang Wang, and Chenwei Wu are supported in part by NSF Award DMS-2031849, CCF-1704656, CCF-1845171 (CAREER), CCF-1934964 (Tripods), a Sloan Research Fellowship, and a Google Faculty Research Award.
+During this project, Rong Ge, Muthu Chidambaram, Xiang Wang, and Chenwei Wu were supported in part by NSF Award DMS-2031849, CCF-1704656, CCF-1845171 (CAREER), CCF-1934964 (Tripods), a Sloan Research Fellowship, and a Google Faculty Research Award.